High School Concurrent Approval Form (Click here to retrieve form)

 - Take assessment test (when necessary).
 Be certain to check if any assessment tests you have taken are still valid; scores expire one year to the day after the student tests.
 If the course (s) you are planning to take need a skills assessment and your scores will expire before the term begins, you will need to re-test.

-Summer 2013: Once all required paperwork is submitted and approved, students may enroll themselves into the prescribed classes after Jun 1st, 2013 at 8am.
+Winter 2014: Once all required paperwork is submitted and approved, students may enroll themselves into the prescribed classes after Dec 19th, 2013 at 8am.
 Students will be notified as to the status of their application.

-Winter 2014: Once all required paperwork is submitted and approved, students may enroll themselves into the prescribed classes after (TBA soon.)
+Spring 2014: Once all required paperwork is submitted and approved, students may enroll themselves into the prescribed classes after Jan 21st, 2014 at 8am.
 Students will be notified as to the status of their application.